Langvassbukt Chapel

-Langvassbukt Chapel (Langvassbukt kapell) is a chapel of the Church of Norway in Kvæfjord Municipality in Troms og Finnmark county, Norway.
+Langvassbukt Chapel (Langvassbukt kapell) is a chapel of the Church of Norway in Kvæfjord Municipality in Troms county, Norway.
 It is located in the village of Langvassbukta, along the Gullesfjorden on the island of Hinnøya.
 It is an annex chapel for the Kvæfjord parish which is part of the Trondenes prosti (deanery) in the Diocese of Nord-Hålogaland.
 The brown, wooden chapel was built in a long church style in 1981.